Writing has been tiring lately.

 Blue ocean strategy is similar to Peter Thiel’s ideas on start-ups.
 A blue ocean is an untapped market, so an entrant can monopolise it.
 However, blue ocean strategy is about serving existing demand in a new way, so it involves persuading customers to switch to a new product.
 As a result, a blue ocean strategy only works if the product is ~10x better than existing alternatives.
 Such a strategy is usually powered by a new technology, allowing you to provide more value at lower cost.

 2. Blue Ocean Strategy requires Organisational Innovation

-The authors emphasise blue ocean strategy doesn’t require proprietary technological innovation.
+Blue ocean strategy doesn’t require proprietary technological innovation.
 Instead it piggybacks on existing innovations, working out how to deploy them in new ways.